SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

 #### JBoss Fuse Configuration

 JBoss Fuse will be configured either through the Spring or the Blueprint dependency injection frameworks.
-For a comparison and more information about the two frameworks, refer to the JBoss Fuse document [JBoss Fuse – CONTAINER], section “Dependency Injection Frameworks” ”, subsection “Spring and Blueprint Frameworks”:
+For a comparison and more information about the two frameworks, refer to the JBoss Fuse document [JBoss Fuse – CONTAINER], section "Dependency Injection Frameworks" ", subsection "Spring and Blueprint Frameworks":

 * [DeployCamel-Frameworks](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Fuse/6.0/html/Deploying_into_the_Container/files/DeployCamel-Frameworks.html){:target="_blank"}